AxxAxx/AxxSolder/README.md

 By default, the stand separates the two signals coming from the "tool rest position" and the "tip change position" and does NOT have two separate connections for tip sensing 1 and 2 as is needed if NT115, T210 and T245 handles should all be automatically detected.
 Therefore, a modification is done to the PCB inside the JBC ADS stand in order to combine the "tool rest position" and the "tip change position" sense into one connection and separate the two tip sense connections.
 This is shown in the image above.
 The stand is held together with two PH0 screws from the side.
 NOTE: This modification of the stand is only needed if you want to be able to use NT115, T210 and T245 with your JBC ADS stand.
 If you know that you will only be using T210 and/or T245 you can change the user setting: Detect NT115 to "NO" in the settings in order for T210 and T245 to be automatically detected with a un-modified JBC ADS stand.

 The JBC ADS stand is an expensive piece and thankfully there are many alternatives online for the one who wants to save some money.
 The community on the AxxSolder Discord channel has created many enclosures for alternative stands such as the GEEBOON SDC02, and some of the AiXun stands.
-Some of the models are availible under [Alternative stands](https://github.com/AxxAxx/AxxSolder/tree/main/CAD/Alternative_enclosures_and_designs) .
+Some of the models are available under [Alternative stands](https://github.com/AxxAxx/AxxSolder/tree/main/CAD/Alternative_enclosures_and_designs) .

 # AxxSolder Portable
 It is often nice to have a compact and portable soldering iron controller for when you are away from your comfortable desk.
 A neat powerful package with the same capabilities as your main soldering station.
 This is why AxxSolder Portable was designed.
 The only difference between AxxSolder station and Portable is the enclosure.